bitmagnet-io/bitmagnet/bitmagnet.io/tutorials/import.md

 -- map the RARBG category to a valid bitmagnet content type: case
     when cat like 'ebooks%' then 'ebook'
-    when cat like 'games%' then 'game'
+    when cat like 'games%' then 'software'
     when cat like 'movies%' then 'movie'
     when cat like 'tv%' then 'tv_show'
     when cat like 'music%' then 'music'